 - Wash and drain the excess water.

-- Bring the water in to boil.
+- Bring the water to a boil.
 Add roselle flowers and cook covered in low heat for 20 to 30 minutes.

 - Strain the juice.